ChippaM/alx-pre_course/README.md

-this file is not empty
+I am starting to enjoy this